ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 #### Task list checkpoint

-In Gitlab, these tasks can be completed at this stage:
+In GitLab, these tasks can be completed at this stage:

 `- [ ] - NAME verify raw detections table ('detections-1' notebook)`